Group Discussion Topics & Tips

 - One of the biggest achievements of demonetization has been seen in the drastic curb of terrorist activities as it has stopped the funding the terrorism which used to get a boost due to inflow of unaccounted cash and fake currency in large volume.

 - Money laundering will eventually come to halt as the activity can easily be tracked and the money can be seized by the authorities.

-- Demonetization aims to stop the running of parallel economy due to circulation of fake currency as the banning of Rs.500 and Rs.
+- Demonetization aimed to stop the running of parallel economy due to circulation of fake currency as the banning of Rs.500 and Rs.
 1000 notes will eliminate their circulation.

 - The unaccounted cash could be deposited in the Pradhan Mantri Garib Kalyan Yojana after paying 50% tax.
 The money will remain deposited for 4 years with the bank without incurring any interest.
 However, after 4 years the amount will be returned.
 This amount can be utilized for social welfare schemes and making the life of low income groups better.